remiguillette/siteweb3.1/replit.md

   - PWA manifest and favicon configuration
   - Performance optimizations with asset caching
   - Complete deployment guide and checklist created
-- **BeaverTalk Chat Widget Production Integration** (July 12, 2025): Upgraded chat widget for real API deployment:
+- **BeaverTalk Chat Widget Production Integration** (July 12, 2025): **FAILED AND ABORTED**
-  - Removed simulation message generation from server
-  - Updated widget to connect directly to production BeaverTalk API (https://rgbeavernet.ca/api/chat)
-  - Added connection testing with health check endpoint
-  - Implemented connection status indicators (connecting/connected/disconnected)
-  - Added comprehensive error handling with retry mechanism
-  - Environment variable configuration for API credentials (VITE_BEAVERTALK_USERNAME, VITE_BEAVERTALK_PASSWORD)
-  - Direct API integration with HTTP Basic Authentication and CORS support
-  - All API endpoints now use production URL with proper authentication headers
-  - Created deployment documentation and configuration guide
-  - Bilingual support for chat interface
+  - This feature has been determined to be non-viable and has been completely removed from the project
+  - All chat widget components, API proxy routes, and related schemas have been cleaned up
+  - The chat functionality could not be successfully integrated with the BeaverTalk API
+  - Project has been restored to pre-chat widget state with all references removed